FortiGate

 3. Select Add Tunnel and then IPSec Site-2-Site Tunnel.

-• Name: Choose whatever name you find suitable for the tunnel.
+• Name: Enter a name for the tunnel.

-• Shared Secret: Insert a string of your own or use Generate.
+• Shared Secret: Enter a string or select Generate.

-• Public IP: Insert the public IP of the FortiGate device.
+• Public IP: Enter the public IP address of the FortiGate device.

-• Remote ID: Insert the remote ID of the FortiGate device.
+• Remote ID: Enter the remote ID of the FortiGate device.

 • IKE Version: V2

-Leave the rest of the fields with the default values (as shown in the attached image).
+Leave the rest of the fields with the default values (as shown in the image).

 Configuring the tunnel in the FortiGate Management Interface